Sonia Chase

 Sonia Chase (born March 9, 1976) is a former professional female basketball player and philanthropist.
+She currently serves as the president for the Baltimore expansion team of the UpShot League.

-High School Career
+High school career

 Sonia Chase attended the McDonogh School, in Owings Mills, Maryland and became a four-year Varsity starter and two-time captain in high school.
 She was the first female athlete in school history to score over 3,000 points and also set records that currently still stand today for scoring, assists, rebounds and steals.
 Due to Chase's historic contribution, the McDonogh School created the Sonia Chase Award to recognize female athletes who demonstrate strong athletic ability and good attitude.

 College career

 Chase was signed to play basketball for the Maryland Terrapins women's basketball in 1994.
 During the 1996 Maryland Terrapins women's basketball season, Chase led the Atlantic Coast Conference in steals with an average of 3.3 per game.
 She received honorable mentions in the ACC Women's Basketball Tournament in 1996 and 1997.